Weak (AJR song): Commercial performance

 Spotify streaming performance of "Weak" within its first year of release.

 "Weak" was AJR's second song to reach the Billboard Hot 100, preceded by "I'm Ready".
 Charting in 17 countries, the band has attributed the song's global success to Spotify's algorithms.
 The song's growth was a "very, very slow process", with the band recalling its streaming count updating by thousands per day initially.

 Between September 2016 and January 2017, "Weak" amassed 30 million streams, amassing 70 million more streams in the next two months.
 While climbing Billboard charts, the band released the music video for "Weak" in March, further pushing the song onto the Hot 100.
 Metro named AJR their artist of the day on March 13, 2017.
 After performing the song on Today in April, the song was released to the radio for airplay and charted further.
 "Weak" accumulated more than 250 million streams after a year of its release, with Apple Music including "Weak" on its "Best Alt Songs of the 2010s" playlist.

 While "Weak" was charting, Barack Obama listened to the song via Spotify, which prompted his administration to ask AJR to write a song for the It's On Us campaign.
 AJR then wrote a song of the same name, which released as the band's next single after "Weak" on March 31, 2017.
 Rivers Cuomo, frontman of rock band Weezer, additionally reached out to AJR via Twitter, which resulted in a collaboration between the two to produce the song "Sober Up".
 The song "Pretender" later released in 2018 as a collaboration between Steve Aoki, Lil Yachty, and AJR, which the latter cites as another result of the success of "Weak".

-"Weak" is certified triple Platinum in the US, double Platinum in Canada, Platinum in Australia, Belgium, Germany, and the Netherlands, and Gold in Austria, Denmark, France, Italy, Switzerland, and the UK.
-The song charted in all countries it was certified in except for Australia and France, and additionally charted in the Czech Republic, Ireland, Norway, Portugal, Scotland, Slovakia, and Sweden.
-"Weak" had further appearances on year-end charts in Belgium and the Netherlands in 2017.